 Swoon (Leopold / Loeb - the story Hitchcock's "Rope" was based on).
 A film by Tom Kalin.
 Starring Craig Chester, Daniel Schlachet, Michael Kirby, Michael Stumm, Ron Vawter.
 Produced in association with American Playhouse Theatrical Films.
 "A groundbreaking triumph." - US Magazine.
 "A Great Film...
 Haunting and visionary." - Rolling Stone.
 "Two Thumbs Up." - Siskel & Ebert.
 "Compelling." - Elle Magazine.
 "An absolute must-see..."
 Reader.
 Trapped in the dark corners of our unconscious lurks the most shocking murder of the past century: the true case of Nathan Leopold and Richard Loeb, young men who horrified the nation when they were convicted for the murder of a ten-year-old boy.
 The details gripped us: both 18, both from good families, both brilliant, both Jewish - they were the boys next door.
 Until they murdered a boy.
 Caution: Very Strong Homosexual Theme!

 Acclaimed film artist Tom Kalin has fashioned a darkly fascinating, richly impressionistic film noir that transcends history to give life and voice to the figures that history has condemned.
 1993.
 Out of print.
 B&W. 93 minutes.
-Rated R. 4:3 aspect ratio. $14.99 + US shipping $.99 first class or $5.10 priority.
-Outside US $3 for air.
+Rated R. 4:3 aspect ratio. $14.99 + 99cents first class shipping.
+Out of U.S. air shipping $3.
 Out of Print.

 The Thirteenth Floor Directed by Josef Rusnak.
 Starring Craig Bierko, Gretchen Mol, Vincent Donofrio.
 "The barriers that separate fantasy from reality are shattered in this stylish, mind-jarring thriller, where two parallel worlds collide in a paroxysm of deception, madness and murder...
 On the 13th floor of a corporate tower, high-tech visionary Douglas Hall (Craig Bierko, The Long Kiss Goodnight) and his high-strung colleague Whitney (Vincent D'Onofrio, Men In Black) have opened the door to an amazing virtual world - circa 1937 Los Angeles.
 But when the powerful leader of their secret project (Armin Mueller-Stahl, Shine, The X-Files) is discovered slashed to death, Hall himself becomes the prime suspect.
 Arriving from Paris is the beautiful and mysterious Jane Fuller (Gretchen Mol, Rounders) claiming to be the murder victim's daughter.
 Her instant, magnetic attraction to Hall only further blurs the lines of what is real.
 Is he the killer?
 Is the inscrutable Jane somehow connected?
 To find the answers, Hall must cross the boundaries into the simulated reality he has helped create - and confront the astonishing truth about his own existence.
 1998.
 Out of print.
 COLOR.
 100 minutes.
 Rated R. 4:3 aspect ratio.
 Out of Print.